google-marketing-solutions/gps-sgtm-pantheon/sgtm/zeus/README.md

 ## Background
 It is hard to monitor sGTM containers because they are stateless.
 If tags break or even the container goes down it can often take a while to notice.
-Zues allows you send logs to Cloud Logging and BigQuery.
+Zeus allows you send logs to Cloud Logging and BigQuery.
 You can then use this data to create alerts and dashboards.

 ## Why Zeus?